BaptisteRabouin/k3s-projects/stirling-pdf/README.md

-# Deployment project of the Stirling-PDF application in a Kubernetes environment (K3s in this case)
+# Deployment project of the Stirling-PDF application in a Kubernetes environment
 #### For install metalLB, for to use in order to expose an application in LAN (not on Provider Cloud)
 I use this command :